-Ensure that you have adequate funding for the entire trip and contingencies.
+Ensure that you have adequate funding for the entire trip and potential contingencies.
 How are you getting there and back?
 Where will you stay?
 Where will you eat?
 If you are in an area of questionable stability, do you have the funds to quickly get to a place of safety?
 You should also have a plan for how you will access additional funds during the trip.
 You cannot always count on a functional ATM on every corner or the ability (or desirability) to use a credit card.
 In planning your funding needs, you should also plan for personal expenditures.
 Trips of this nature offer the opportunity to acquire a unique memento or two.

 Medical planning is critical for a trip like this; both before the trip and during it.
 Determine what immunizations are required or recommended for area you will be visiting and allow plenty of time to complete any series.
+You may find it useful to coordinate with a 'travel clinic' that specializes in fulfilling this need.
 You should also ensure that you have an adequate supply of prescription medication for the duration of the trip.
 If this is not possible, you will need a plan to replenish these critical supplies.
-You should also know the locations and capabilities of medical care facilities in the event emergency care is required.
+You should also know the locations and capabilities of medical care facilities in the event urgent or emergency care is required.
+The Centers for Disease Control and Prevention has a good online reference for evaluating your vaccine requirements that can be accessed at http://wwwnc.cdc.gov/travel/.

 If at all possible, you should obtain a good mailing address prior to departure.
-Any consumables that you routinely use and desire while away may need to be sent from the U.S. This obviously includes your favorite toothpaste, soap, shampoo, and deodorant.
+Any consumables that you routinely use and desire while away may need to be sent from the home.
+This obviously includes your favorite toothpaste, soap, shampoo, and deodorant.
 It may also include any office supplies that you foresee using while away.
-Standard paper sizes differ between the U.S. and European; the European standard A4 paper size is what was available in Afghanistan.
+Standard paper sizes differ between the U.S. and Europe; the European standard A4 paper size is what was available in Afghanistan.
 If we had realized this, we would have included printer paper in our 'care package' that we mailed prior to our departure.
-A modified packing list that we used for Afghanistan is included as Appendix A at the end of this paper.
+A modified packing list that we used for Afghanistan is included as Appendix B at the end of this paper.

 Finally, some thought should be given to communications planning.
 What telephone and internet access is available at the host institution?
 What is available in the host country?
+What actions do you need to take with your cell provider prior to departure?
 Will you need to arrange for special hardware or software support?
-This is particularly important if software that you use requires a network license.
+This is particularly important if the software that you plan to use requires a network license.